Cold Oceans and Arctic Science, Technology and Society

 On the Move Partnership

 This national, and international project researches employment-related geographical mobility and its consequences for workers, families, employers, communities, and Canadian municipal, provincial and federal governments, led by Dr. Barbara Neis, Sociology.
+Dr. Sharon Roseman's research on commuting from Bell Island is an example.
 Further information.

 Social Network Structure and Perceptions about Environmental Social Movement Organizations in Climate Change Policy-2016